tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
 		"product_type":"Storage and CDN",
-		"fun_description":"It can flexibly configure different users' operating permissions for the files and directories under the bucket", "id":126,
+		"fun_description":"It can to flexibly configure different users' operating permissions for the files and directories under the bucket", "id":126,
 		"fun_introduce":"It can to flexibly configure different users' operating permissions for the files and directories under the bucket", "product_name":"Object Storage Service",